nickeubank/ds4humans/README.md

 This repository is a [jupyter book project](https://jupyterbook.org/en/stable/intro.html) for Data Science for Humans.

+The files here are hosted at the domain [ds4humans.com](http://ds4humans.com).

 ## Building Book

 - set `cd` to this repo